Detecting stuffing of a user's credentials at her own accounts: Introduction

 Finally, we present an implementation of our framework by which a \requesterTerm leverages a \textit{\directoryTerm} to contact \respondersTerm where a user holds accounts.
 We evaluate performance of our design in two privacy contexts, one where the \directoryTerm is trusted to hide the \requesterTerm (i.e., where the user is currently active) from \respondersTerm, and one where it is not and so the \requesterTerm contacts the \directoryTerm using Tor~\cite{dingledine2004:tor}.
 We show that even with just one \directoryTerm machine, various configurations of our design can already support the typical login load experienced by the airline, hotel, retail, and consumer banking industries in the U.S., combined.

-To summarize, our contributions are as follows: \begin{itemize}[nosep,leftmargin=1em,labelwidth=*,align=left] \item We develop a novel framework by which websites can coordinate to detect credential stuffing on a user's accounts, and we conservatively evaluate the true and false detection rates of this algorithm using probabilistic model checking (\secsref{sec:stuffing}{sec:directory}).
+To summarize, our contributions are as follows: \begin{itemize}[nosep,leftmargin=1em,labelwidth=*,align=left] \item We develop a framework by which websites can coordinate to detect active credential stuffing on a user's accounts, and we estimate the true and false detection rates of this algorithm using probabilistic model checking (\secsref{sec:stuffing}{sec:directory}).

 \item We instantiate this framework with a new PMT protocol that ensures security against a malicious \requesterTerm or \responderTerm, including improving on other communication-efficient designs in a security measure (\textit{extraction complexity}) that is important in our context (\secref{sec:pmt}).